A booming speaker with a twist: LG XBOOM 360 XO2 review

 Cranking up the speaker, you will immediately notice the strong bass level of the XO2, which packs a strong, tight punch when listening to an array of music, but it's particularly good with House, Electronic and other dance music with heavy bass.

-The sweet spot for the XO2 is certainly around the 50 per cent mark, maybe a little higher.
+The sweet spot for the XO2 volume is around the 50 per cent mark, maybe a little higher.
 Turning up beyond this point is impressively loud, but there are some notable issues, sound begins to distort, vocals and high frequencies are drowned in bass, and the sound develops a vibrational quality which is quite unpleasant after prolonged listening.

 A deep dive into the XO2's sound